-Adrian Vuckovich is an accomplished trial lawyer with nearly 30 years of experience.
+Adrian Vuckovich is an accomplished trial lawyer with over 30 years of experience.
 (Admitted to practice in Illinois on November 7, 1991.)
 He has successfully represented numerous clients in bench trials, jury trials, arbitration and at hearings before various administrative agencies.

 Although he handles a range of matters for individuals and businesses, Mr. Vuckovich concentrates his practice in business and real estate litigation, disputes between shareholders, disputes between business partners, complex family disputes, and also attorney and judicial disciplinary matters, legal ethics/professional responsibility and legal malpractice.
 Additionally, Mr. Vuckovich represents individuals in trust and probate litigation, employment disputes, family law matters, foreclosure defense, and many different kinds of business, real estate and personal matters.
 Mr. Vuckovich also handles certain personal injury matters on behalf of injured individuals.

 While Mr. Vuckovich represents clients at trial, he is also a skilled negotiator and works to accomplish the goals of clients in the most efficient manner possible.
 By guiding clients into a strong pre-trial position, Mr. Vuckovich has been able to satisfactorily conclude contentious disputes by way of settlement involving pre-trial conference and by assisting clients at professional mediation venues to accomplish an early result with the client’s participation.

 Mr. Vuckovich also advises professionals on a variety of matters.